 This protocol ensures that you have major input on how your crease will turn out, and that you will know exactly what you are getting beforehand, with nothing left to the imagination or guesswork.
 Dr Huang has found from working with hundreds of patients over the years that this interactive way of working with the patient and this degree of patient involvement in decision making allows him to have maximum and control over the outcome, which in turn has resulted in high levels of patient satisfaction, which ultimately is what it is all about.

 Why do different surgeons make different claims about how much swelling and downtime there will be?

 It is important to be aware that the issue of swelling and the downtime caused by swelling is relative, and depends on two main variables.
 The first is how much local anesthesia is injected.
 More anesthesia means more swelling, but it also means less pain.
 In fact, when the local anesthesia is adequate, there will be no pain at all, which is the most desirable scenario for patient comfort.
 Dr Huang prefers not to compromise on the local anesthesia, as it is important him that the patient has a comfortable, pain free experience.

-The second factor is the number of stitches inserted, way they are inserted and how tightlythey are tied.
-More complex techniques tend to employ more stitches in a more complicated manner and with greater suture tension.
-This results in more swelling that takes longer to subside, but in return, these techniques reward us with much lower failure rates.
+The second factor is the number of stitches inserted, way they are inserted and how tightly they are tied.
+Complex techniques tend to employ a higher number of stitches in an intricate manner and with high suture tension.
+This results in more swelling that takes longer to subside, but in return, these techniques reward us with low failure rates.